-Mercury Offers Teens and Their Parents Skills for a Safe Driving Experience
+Mercury Works with Teens and Parents to Promote Safe Driving Habits

-Teens are the most inexperienced drivers on the road, and drivers under the age of 20 are three times more likely to be involved in a fatal crash.1 The most important thing parents can do to help keep their young drivers safe on the road is to teach them good driving habits and lead by example.
+Teens are the least experienced drivers on the road and are three times more likely than drivers aged 20 and older to be involved in a fatal crash1.
+The best way for parents to keep their young drivers safe on the road is by teaching them good driving habits and leading by example.

-That’s why, in 2016, Mercury Insurance created its Drive Safe Challenge, a comprehensive website with tools – tips, videos, quizzes and much more – parents and teens can use to help prepare for life behind the wheel.
-In addition, Mercury has gone out into the community to offer free defensive driving programs that include hands-on driving skills training and interactive classroom sessions.
+That’s why Mercury Insurance created its Drive Safe Challenge, a comprehensive website with tools – tips, videos, quizzes and much more – that parents and teens can use to help prepare for life behind the wheel.
+Mercury also hosts free defensive driving programs to local teens and parents, including interactive classroom sessions and hands-on driving skills training.

 1 “Motor Vehicle Safety: Teen Drivers.”
 Centers for Disease Control and Prevention, 13, Oct.
 2017.
 Web.
 17, Jan.
 2018.

 2 “Traffic Safety Facts: Young Drivers.”
 National Highway Traffic Safety Administration, May 2019.
 PDF.
 17 Sept.
 2019.

 3 “Preserving the Mobility and Safety of Older Americans: Fatal Crashes Involving Older Drivers Partly Due to Rapidly Growing Number of Older Americans.”
 National Transportation Research Group, 13 March 2018.
 Web.
 17 September 2019.